GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_alarms/index.md

 Whenever you have the alarm activated, you should see log messages being printed in the Console every time the alarm "rings":

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ZkL2Fy0sumTyDvJmfmo3.png", alt="Alarm messages printing to the Console", height="456", width="800" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ZkL2Fy0sumTyDvJmfmo3.png", alt="Alarm messages printing to the Console", height="456", width="800" %}

 You should notice that: